sandbox-js/deployr/README.md

 Building
 ========

-This section only pertains to _Browser_ environment.
+This section only pertains to _Browser_ environments.

 Our dev and release builds are handled by [gulp.js](http://gulpjs.com/).